 Role of Course Assistants: The CAs run Study Halls.
 They can make no commitments about how the TFs will assign the final grade on a problem set, milestone or exam.
 Never ask a CA a question about grading.
 Instead, ask on Slack and a TF will respond, or come to a TF privately with your question.

 Exceptions: There may be a reason why you can’t adhere to class policies.
 For example, severe social anxiety may make being cold-called problematic.
 A learning disability may make take-home tests unfair.
 Whatever the situation, please seek me out for conversation.
 I am sure we can work out something!
 I will do whatever it takes to allow every Harvard student to thrive in this class.

 Use your Harvard e-mail: Please use your official Harvard e-mail address for all aspects of this class, especially things like signing up for services like shinyapps, GitHub, and so on.
 Doing so makes it much easier for us to figure out who is doing what.
 This may not be easy if you already connect with these services but, even in that case, you should be able to add your Harvard e-mail address to your account.

-Piazza: All general questions — those not of a personal nature — should be posted to Piazza so that all students can benefit from both the question and the answer(s).
+Slack: All general questions — those not of a personal nature — should be posted to Slack so that all students can benefit from both the question and the answer(s).

 Plagiarism: If you plagiarize, you will fail the course.
 See the Harvard College Handbook for Students for details.